evlaV/steamos-atomupd/doc/client.md

 **Distinction between minor and major**

-The server separates updates in two: the `minor` updates (ie. updates within the same release) and the `major` updates (ie. updates to the next release).
+The server separates updates in two: the `minor` updates (i.e. updates within the same release) and the `major` updates (i.e. updates to the next release).

 Why?
-Because if we know that there's an user at the other end, we might want to ask him before doing a major update of his device.
+Because if we know that there's a user at the other end, we might want to ask him before doing a major update of his device.
 Major updates take time and can break things, so doing so without warning is not super nice.